keyshade-xyz/keyshade/docs/integration/platforms/set-up-with-slack.md

 ### Step 2: Configure Slack Integration in Keyshade

 - **Integration Name**: Enter a descriptive name (e.g., `Keyshade Slack Alerts`)
+- **Event Triggers**: Select which kinds of events you want to get notified about from the list of available triggers, or choose "Select All Events" for complete coverage.
 - **Bot Token**: Paste the Slack bot token (`xoxb-...`) from your Slack app
 - **Signing Secret**: Paste the Slack signing secret
-- **Channel ID**: Paste the Slack channel ID where messages should be posted **Event Triggers**
+- **Channel ID**: Paste the Slack channel ID where messages should be posted
-Select which kinds of events you want to get notified about from the list of available triggers, or choose "Select All Events" for complete coverage.

-> Enable all event triggers for full visibility or select only what you need.

-- Click **Save Integration**
+- Click **Continue**

+### Select Project and Environments (optional)

+- If you don’t select a project: Keyshade will listen for events from all projects in the workspace
+- If you select a project but no environment(s): it will listen for all environments in that project
+- If you select a project and one or more environments: it will listen only to those environments of that project

+Finally, click **Create Integration**.

 ---